The Quiz Lover’s Guide to Understanding Countries, Capitals, and Continents

 2. Group Countries by Region

 When you learn a capital, point to the country on a map.
-Look at where the capital sits.
-Is it near the coast?
-Is it inland?
-Is it close to another country?
+Notice whether it is coastal, inland, near mountains, or close to another country.

 4. Make Tiny Memory Links

-Memory links do not have to be perfect.
+Memory links do not need to be perfect.
 They just need to help you recall the answer.
+Personal, visual clues work best.

 5. Review the Ones You Miss